enzo-project/enzo-e/doc/source/user/problem_method.rst

 .. note::

    Additional term in the radiative transfer equation corresponding to cosmological redshift not yet included.
-As such, redshifting of radiation into and out of groups can not be simulated.
+As such, redshifting of radiation into and out of groups is not captured.

    The radiation timescale is set by the courant condition :math:`\Delta t\leq\frac{\Delta x}{3 c_r}`.
    For :math:`c_r=c`, this will result in a timestep that is **very** small.
 Subcycling of radiative transfer